 DJ D-Styles talks Invisibl Skratch Piklz, Beat Junkies, top 6 scratch mixtapes, and his new album "Noises in the Right Order"

-One thing I always fight with is the manic desire for non-conformity versus the need to conform and make money and boring things like that.
-Somehow most of my career the creating and authenticity has been in collision with the status quo in many ways.
+One thing I always fight with is the manic desire for nonconformity versus the need to conform and make money and boring things like that.
+Somehow during most of my career, creating and authenticity have been in collision with the status quo in many ways.
 Everything that seems to speak deeply to me is somewhere buried in the margins being weird as f***, existing for the micro-culture itself.
-For my career I'd say that non-conformity has been as much a destructive force as a positive one up until the last two years or so.
+For my career I'd say that nonconformity has been as much a destructive force as a positive one up until the last two years or so.

 [D-Styles] I think a huge part of us being able to be ourselves and not have to conform was timing.
 Timing in the sense that there wasn’t anyone else doing, or willing to do, what we were doing at the time.
 The lane was wide open for documenting and putting out crazy shit.
 We didn't fit into Hip-Hop anymore and we were considered these weirdo scratch DJs that didn't work with rappers and did our own thing.
 It was like punk rock turntable music.
 The Turntable TV VHS tapes we did back then were like those Skate videos and Graffiti videos that we all grew up on.
 It was like the wild west back then and kids were hungry for it.
 It was also the time when the music industry was cracking down on sampled music and we were like Fuck that.
 We will make Battle Break records with crazy names and record covers and do what we want and can’t nobody do shit about it.
 It got to the point with me that I had to keep outdoing my last Break record with an even more crazy record cover.